Stedelijk Museum Amsterdam

 The Stedelijk Museum Amsterdam ([ˈsteːdələk myˈzeːjʏm ˌɑmstərˈdɑm]; Municipal Museum Amsterdam), colloquially known as the Stedelijk, is a museum for modern art, contemporary art, and design located in Amsterdam, Netherlands.

-The 19th century building was designed by Adriaan Willem Weissman and the 21st century wing with the current entrance was designed by Benthem Crouwel Architects.
-It is located at the Museum Square in the borough Amsterdam South, where it is close to the Van Gogh Museum, the Rijksmuseum, and the Concertgebouw.
+The 19th-century building was designed by Adriaan Willem Weissman.
+The connecting 21st-century wing, which houses the current entrance, was designed by Benthem Crouwel Architects.
+The museum is located at the Museum Square in the borough Amsterdam South, where it is close to the Van Gogh Museum, the Rijksmuseum, and the Concertgebouw.

-The collection comprises modern and contemporary art and design from the early 20th century up to the 21st century.
+The collection comprises modern and contemporary art and design from the early 20th century up to the present day.
 It features artists such as Vincent van Gogh, Wassily Kandinsky, Ernst Ludwig Kirchner, Marc Chagall, Henri Matisse, Jackson Pollock, Karel Appel, Andy Warhol, Willem de Kooning, Marlene Dumas, Lucio Fontana, and Gilbert & George.

-In 2015, the museum had an estimated 675,000 visitors.
+In 2024, the museum had an estimated 574,000 visitors.
+Its 2024 budget was around €37 million, and counted around 200 members of staff.